The sales process in the medical device field is a long and strenuous journey, but being able to close the deal will always be worth the grind.

 - Get your system into the doctor’s hands

-In this blog, you’ll learn the bulletproof method of approaching these three steps.
+In this blog, you’ll learn the best way to approach these three steps.

-The last thing you want to do is to do is simply leave your company's brochure with the receptionist.
+The last thing you want to do is simply leave your company's brochure with the receptionist.
 This will most likely leave you on the backburner and your brochure in the trash.
 Instead, utilize flash drives or tablets to deliver your educational materials to your prospects.

 Electronic devices and collateral offer more incentive to your prospect than a disposable piece of paper.
 They’re also more likely to watch a short video than read through a pamphlet regarding your product or service.